playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 <iframe data-frame-title="Vue Errors in Setup - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-errors-in-setup-76?template=node&embed=1&file=src%2FApp.vue"></iframe>

-Other APIs, like the `onMounted` lifecycle method, will not prevent rendering when an error is thrown inside of it:
+Other APIs, like the `onMounted` lifecycle method, will not prevent rendering when an error is thrown inside it:

 ```vue
 <!-- App.vue -->